All Episodes

 I'm leaving next time.

-Meaning he's not going to stay around for the hurricane.
+Meaning, he's not going to stay around for the hurricane.

 It's getting bad.

-The uh winds down the western Iowa.
+The winds on the western eye wall.

-And I've got a I got a friend who lives, I live on the ocean.
+And I've got a friend who lives.

-I got a friend who lives on the intercoastal side.
+I've got a friend who lives on the intercoastal side.

 Now they're exposed.

-So uh that area all the way up from uh Fort Lauderdale to way past Jupiter, uh uh Fort Pierce uh getting both sides of the eye is a huge eye as it passes through the saving grace that it's going through their lickety split, uh going through really fast.
+So that area, all the way up from Fort Lauderdale, way past Jupiter, Fort Pierce, getting both sides of the eye is a huge eye as it passes through.

-Now we had two hurricanes that hit within 30 miles of us, the eye to southern Iowa.
+Now, we had two hurricanes that hit within 30 miles of us, the eye to southern Iowa.

-No, the eye, we didn't get the eye, we got 30 miles south of the southern IWall last week last year in September, and they were two weeks apart, and they were slow movers.
+We got 30 miles south of the southern eyewall last year in September, and they were two weeks apart.

-Uh just that that gave us where we were, that gave us westerly winds, so we didn't have any storm surge or sand off the beach.
+So we didn't have any storm surge or sand off the beach.

-West Palm Beach, the mayor just said that there's uh less vegetation down over there than this time, but she may be speaking too soon because now they're getting the westerlies there, and it's the westerlies that took all the vegetation down last time.
+The mayor just said that there's less vegetation down over there than this time, but she may be speaking too soon because now they're getting the westerlies there.

 They could have gotten, I could have gotten back in last night without any problem.